Asem-Abdelhady/Telegram_bot_to_access_remote_server/README.md

 - For Grafana notifications you can use better templates that integrate with telegram messages so it is more readable.

 - You can add your github action to deal with the docker image of the telegram server.
-You can also use the one I made here is the one I use to build and deploy docker image to docker-hub with every commit:
+You can also use the one I made to build and deploy docker image to docker-hub with every commit:

   ```yaml
   name: Docker Image CI